 A hotel room with a view of the Manhattan Bridge, the Brooklyn Bridge and the Williamsburg Savings Bank?
 That’s geographically impossible!
 Not at NU Hotel Brooklyn, where guests can immerse themselves in the borough when staying in select guestrooms painted with Brooklyn-themed wall murals.

-As part of our NU perspective project, the 93-room boutique hotel has given creative license to a variety of local artists to liven up the largest guestrooms.
+As part of our NU Perspectives Project, the 93-room boutique hotel has given creative license to a variety of artists to liven up the largest guestrooms.
 The hotel’s white walls and loft-like design serve as a blank canvas on which artists can put their signature creations.
 The murals give the rooms color and an edge, while maintaining a comfortable feel and a uniquely Brooklyn look.